DunnyBunny1/HoopProphet/README.md

 ## Technologies & Resources Used
 ### Languages & Libraries
 - `Python`, `pandas`, `scikit-learn`, `Selenium`, `BeautifulSoup`
-- `MongoDB` for local database storage
 ### Development Tools
 - `JupyterLab`, `VSCode`
 - `Git`, `GitHub` for version control
 ### Learning Resources
-- _Python Machine Learning_ by Raschka & Mirjalili
+- _Python Machine Learning_: Book by Raschka & Mirjalili
 - `DataQuest` - YouTube - walked through how to interact with NBA datasets from basketball reference using the `pandas` library in Python